Postgraduate research degrees in Physics at Exeter

 Our PhD environment in Physics at Exeter

-Research degrees like our MPhil/PhD/MSc by Research Physics or the PhD in Physics/Engineering (CDT in Metamaterials) offer a challenging and exciting opportunity to work at the cutting-edge of research.
+Research degrees like our MPhil/PhD/MSc by Research Physics or the PhD in Physics/Engineering (CMRI) offer a challenging and exciting opportunity to work at the cutting-edge of research.
 At the University of Exeter, research students are supported by our Doctoral College.

 The Physics and Astronomy Department oﬀers a world-class environment for students interested in a diverse array of problems in the physical sciences.
 Our research seeks both to uncover the fundamental laws that govern natural phenomena on all scales, and to apply these to the understanding of real-world problems.